rdeodoo/odoo-toolbox/code-playbook/README.md

 ### Use `write()` correctly

-When writing on a single field, do
+When writing on a single field, do:
 ```py
 # Clear and simple
 partner.name = "Robert"
 ```
-Don't
+Don't:
 ```py
 # Verbose and complicated for no reason
 partner.write({'name': "Robert"})
 ```

-When writing on multiple fields, do
+When writing on multiple fields, do:
 ```py
 # Single `write()` call
 partner.write({